assetgraph/assetgraph-builder/README.md

 versions of your JavaScript, one per language, and it will be wired up so that eg. `index.da.html` will refer to the Danish JavaScript file.

 The i18n feature is optional.
-Enable it by specifying the `--locale` switch with a comma-separated list of locale ids to compile, for example `--locale en_US,da,fr,de`.
+Enable it by specifying the `--locales` switch with a comma-separated list of locale ids to compile, for example `--locales en_US,da,fr,de`.

 The translations themselves reside in separate JSON files with an `i18n` extension.
 Example syntax (`foo.i18n`):